 - How long will the shipping returns and refund process take?

-If you only offer shipping as part of the returns process, you may choose to combine these two policies into a singular shipping and return policy.
+If you only offer shipping as part of the returns process — for example, if you have a money back guarantee — you may choose to combine these two policies into a singular shipping and return policy.

 4. Shipping Policy Examples